 Most patients have predominantly axial involvement (called axial ankylosing spondylitis).
 Some have predominately peripheral involvement.
 Among those with axial involvement, some have no evidence of sacroiliitis on plain x-rays.
 Thus, some experts have classified ankylosing spondylitis as follows:

-Axial ankylosing spondylitis: Has predominantly axial involvement and x-ray findings typical of sacroiliitis
+Axial ankylosing spondylitis: Has predominantly axial involvement and findings typical of bilateral sacroiliitis on imaging

-Nonradiographic ankylosing spondylitis: Clinically similar to axial ankylosing spondylitis but without x-ray findings typical of sacroiliitis
+Nonradiographic ankylosing spondylitis: Clinically similar to axial ankylosing spondylitis but without findings typical of sacroiliitis on imaging

 Peripheral ankylosing spondylitis: Ankylosing spondylitis with predominantly peripheral involvement